MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 ## Testing User Stories

 -   ### First Time Visitor Goals
-    1. As a first time user entering the site the
+    1. As a first time user entering the site the I check the homepage to get more information on what the site is about.
-    2. As a first time user the site is easy to navigate with
+    2. As a first time user I can navigate via the menu to the different pages and register my account on the register page.
-    3. As a first time user wanting to know exactly how
+    3. As a first time user I can see the site is easy to navigate either via a computer or via a mobile screen by using the navbar and the side navbar.

 -   ### Returning Visitor Goals
-    1. As a returning user
+    1. As a returning user I can have my session cookie saved so I don't need to login back to the site.
-    2. As a returning user
+    2. As a returning user I can easily check the compendium and see all the scientists added there.
-    3. As a returning user
+    3. As a returning user I can check the featured scientists and the most recent scientists added by checking the homepage.
+    4. As a returning user I can search for my favorite scientists using the search bar.

 -   ### Frequent Visitor Goals
-    1. As a return user that
+    1. As a return user I can either login to my registered account without needing to register again.
-    2. As a return user I can
+    2. As a return user I can check the Add page to add more scientists to the database.
-    3. As a return user I can
+    3. As a return user I can check each scientist information with more details and then edit the scientists and update their information.
+    4. As a return user I can search for a particular scientist and edit that particular scientist and update his information.

 ## Additional Testing